528th Bombardment Squadron: World War II

 The squadron was activated at Davis-Monthan Field, Arizona on 3 November 1942 as one of the four original squadrons of the 380th Bombardment Group.
 After training with Consolidated B-24 Liberators, the squadron moved to the Southwest Pacific Theater in April 1943.

 The air echelon arrived at Fenton Airfield in the Australian Northern Territory by the end of April.
 The ground echelon started out from Darwin, Australia by truck.
 For the remainder of its stay in Australia, the squadron and the rest of the 380th Group would be attached to the Royal Australian Air Force (RAAF).
 It trained RAAF crews on the operation of the Liberator.
 Its initial combat operations were in May, when it flew armed reconnaissance missions.

 From its home at Fenton, the 528th attacked Japanese installations in the Netherlands East Indies and the Bismark Archipelago, including airfields, ground installations and factories.
 In August 1943, it participated in a series of raids on oil refineries in Balikpapan, Borneo in what at the time was the longest bombing mission flown by an Army Air Forces bomber unit.
 For this mission, the squadron was awarded the Distinguished Unit Citation (DUC).

-During April and May of 1944, the unit conducted a series of raids on enemy airfields in western New Guinea to support landings in the Hollandia area, for which it was awarded a second DUC.
+During April and May 1944, the unit conducted a series of raids on enemy airfields in western New Guinea to support landings in the Hollandia area, for which it was awarded a second DUC.

 On 23 April 1944, on a bombing run over Noemfoor Island, five aircraft of the 528th participated in the wildest shooting spree of the war for the squadron.
 They were intercepted by twenty-five Japanese fighters and a very hot battle ensued for the next hour.
 The squadron claimed twelve of the enemy fighters destroyed.
 All five of the Liberators managed to make it back to Fenton, although heavily damaged.
 The squadron was not without losses though, one deadly and six wounded.
 This battle resulted in 21 Distinguished Flying Crosses and 10 Silver Stars being awarded to members of the 528th.

 The squadron was relieved from attachment to the RAAF and moved to the Philippines in February 1945.
 Operating from Mindoro, the squadron provided air support for ground forces on Luzon, and attacked industrial targets in Formosa, ground installations along the China coast and transportation targets in French Indochina.
 It also continued its attacks on refineries in Borneo.
 In August 1945, the squadron moved to Okinawa.
 Following V-J Day, the squadron flew reconnaissance missions over Japan and flew prisoners of war from Japan to Manila.
 The squadron became nonoperational and moved to Fort William McKinley in November 1945.
 It was inactivated there in February 1946.